SirJson/dirs-ext-rs/README.md

   There is no discernible benefit in returning a path that points to a user-level, writable directory on one operating system, but a system-level, read-only directory on another, that would outweigh the confusion and unexpected failures such an approach would cause.
   - `executable_dir` is specified to provide the path to a user-writable directory for binaries.<br/>
     As such a directory only commonly exists on Linux, it returns `None` on macOS and Windows.
+  - `executable_dir` is specified to provide the path to a user-writable directory for binaries.<br/>
+    As such a directory only commonly exists on Linux, it returns `None` on macOS and Windows.
   - `font_dir` is specified to provide the path to a user-writable directory for fonts.<br/>